PotHix/pothix.github.com/content/post/stats-jun-2018.md

-+ [A Filosofia Explica as Grandes Questões da Humanidade](https://amzn.to/2uuv1RO): This book is in pt-BR, if you speak Portuguese and want a light (and quite funny) introduction to a philosophy book, this may be the one.
++ [A Filosofia Explica as Grandes Questões da Humanidade](https://amzn.to/2uuv1RO): This book is in pt-BR, if you speak Portuguese and want a light (and quite funny) introduction to philosophy book, this may be the one.
 + [The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers](https://amzn.to/2Jm6rZ2): A good book for CTOs.
 It was also an excellent reading for me since I saw many of those